LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/HTTP_PolicyTableUpdate_Sequence_TRS.md

 ### **SDL performs the validation of Policy Table Update**

-10. 18184
+10.

 After Base-64 decoding

 SDL must
 validate the Policy Table Update against Policy_Table_Data_Dictionar.xlsx statuses of optional, required, or omitted:

-1) Validation must reject a policy table update if it include fields with a status of ‘omitted’
+1) Validation must reject a policy table update if it include fields with a status of 'omitted'
-2) Validation must reject a policy table update if it does not include fields with a status of ‘required’
+2) Validation must reject a policy table update if it does not include fields with a status of 'required'

 ### **Policy Table Update validation failure exception**

-11. 18187
+11.

 In case PTU validation fails